South African wine: Climate and geography

 Inland mountains that are part of the Cape Fold Belt greatly influence the different macroclimates and terroir among South African wine regions.

-South Africa is located at the tip of the African continent with most wine regions located near the coastal influences of the Atlantic and Indian Oceans.
-These regions have a mostly Mediterranean climate that is marked by intense sunlight and dry heat.
-Winters tend to be cold and wet with potential snowfall at higher elevations.
-The threat of springtime frost is rare with most wine regions seeing a warm growing season between November and April.
+South Africa is situated at the tip of the African continent, with most wine regions near the Atlantic and Indian Ocean coasts.
+These regions have a predominantly Mediterranean climate characterized by intense sunlight and arid heat.
+Winters are typically cold and wet, with potential snowfall at higher elevations.
+The threat of spring frost is rare, with most wine regions experiencing a warm growing season between November and April.
 The majority of annual precipitation occurs in the winter months and ranges from 250 mm in the semi-desert-like region of Klein Karoo to 1500 mm near the Worcester Mountains.
 Regions closer to the coast, or in the rain shadow of inland mountain chains like the Drakenstein, Hottentots Holland and Langeberg, will have more rain than areas further inland.
-In many South African wine regions irrigation is essential to viticulture.
-The Benguela current from Antarctica brings cool air off the south Atlantic coast that allows the mean temperatures of the area to be lower than regions of comparable latitude.
-A strong wind current, known as the Cape Doctor, brings gale-force winds to the wine regions in the Cape which have the positive benefit of limiting the risk of various mildew and fungal grape disease as well as tempering humidity, but can also damage grapevines that are not protected.
+In many South African wine regions, irrigation is essential to viticulture.
+The Benguela current from Antarctica brings cool air off the South Atlantic coast, allowing the area's mean temperatures to be lower than those of regions of comparable latitude.
+A strong wind current, known as the Cape Doctor, brings gale-force winds to the wine regions in the Cape, which have the positive benefit of limiting the risk of various mildew and fungal grape disease as well as tempering humidity, but can also damage grapevines that are not protected.